streamsets/topology_apache_pulsar/README.rst

                             Argument may be used more than once for multiple ports. (default: None)
       -r url, --registry url
-                            Docker Registry from which to pull images (default: docker.io)
+                            Image Registry from which to pull images (default: docker.io)
       -h, --help            show this help message and exit